 Are you a student or graduate from an Ivy League school—or perhaps Stanford, MIT, or another top-tier university?
 Your academic background could open the door to an incredible opportunity: becoming an Ivy League egg donor.
-Not only can you help hopeful parents build their families, but also you can earn generous compensation perfectly for paying off student loans, kickstarting a business, or boosting your savings.
-This guide walks you through everything you need to know about becoming an Ivy League egg donor and why it’s worth considering.
+Not only can you help hopeful parents build their families, but you can also earn generous compensation—perfect for paying off student loans, launching a business, or building your savings.
+This guide covers everything you need to know about becoming an Ivy League egg donor and why it’s worth considering.

 Why Do Parents Seek Ivy League Egg Donors?